Getting Started with .NET MAUI Linear Gauge

 - Run the command

-dotnet add package Syncfusion.Maui.Gaugesto install the Syncfusion® .NET MAUI Gauges NuGet package. - To ensure all dependencies are installed, run
+dotnet add package Syncfusion.Maui.Gaugesto install the Syncfusion® .NET MAUI Gauges package. - To ensure all dependencies are installed, run

 dotnet restore.